gannonprudhomme/Flokk/README.md

 ![Imgur](https://i.imgur.com/vVAbqcF.jpg)

-The entire basis of Flokk is group messaging in 6-second Vine-like video form.
+Flokk is a group messaging, iOS application that allows users to share 6-second videos in private feeds.
-Flokk is currently in development, with an expected release date of early September 2018
+Flokk is currently in redevelopment, with an expected release date of early September 2018.

 ## Pods/Libraries Used
 - [Firebase](https://firebase.google.com/)